amitch001/Inkbot-/README.md

 Inkbot is based on a free open source software named Inkpad.
 Source code is available under the Mozilla Public License v2 on https: https://github.com/sprang/Inkpad

-Inkpad requires iOS 7.
+Inkbot requires iOS 7.
 It is available on the [App Store](https://itunes.apple.com/app/id765099322).

 License
 -------